Liddy Clark: Acting career

-She is possibly best known for her two small screen roles in the cult series Prisoner.
+Clark has various film and television credits to her name.
+She is possibly best known however, for her two small screen roles in the cult series Prisoner.
 She played child killer Bella Albrecht for two episodes in 1979 and Sharon Smart, the victim of a crooked religious cult, for six episodes in 1983.

 In 1988, Clark played the role of battered wife Kerry Barlow in Home and Away.